embl-cba/imagej-courses/imagej-practical.md

 - E.g., CellProfiler offers a number of interesting choices for object splitting, which are not only shape but also intensity-based

-# Intensity measurements
+# Intensity measurements with local background

 Intensity measurements are a **very tricky business**, not because they are technically difficult, but because one can make many mistakes in the interpretation of the numbers.
 This very easily leads to wrong scientific conclusions!

-## Lecture

-- Show slides from the PowerPoint presentation
-- White-board session on H2B-mCherry during cell-cycle (wide-field vs. confocal, sum vs. mean)

-## Practical
+Especially subtracting the right background is very challenging!

+## Activity: Local background subtraction

 Example data:

+- We need to run this macro to generate example data:
-- ../data_new/dna-damage-synthetic-data/make-images--dna-damage-synthetic-data.py
+	- "../dna-damage-synthetic-data/make-images--dna-damage-synthetic-data.py"
 	- [Help > Update > Manage Update Sites] ImageScience
 	- [Run] to generate the images

 We pretent that these are **widefield microscopy** images of one nucleus where a GFP-tagged DNA damage repair enzyme is diffusing around.
 In some of the images a well controlled laser cut was induced and thus the DNA repair enzyme binds the damage site.
 Some images say "Treated" in their title.
 The idea is that the scientist added a drug and wanted to find out if this drug enhances or diminishes the binding of the DNA repair enzyme.